Blog.jpg

 Posted by RodandDenise on December 19, 2011

 2011_Dec_19_1_32_inch_band_saw.jpgOur band saw is BIG.
 It stands 8 ½ feet high and has a 32 inch throat.
 When we built the shop, Rod modified the rafters to make a box tall enough that we could raise the band saw up to vertical.
 Most tree makers have a large band saw, at least 28”.
 This is because we need the height for the jigs used to make the fork and cantle cuts on the bars.
-The saw is made to have large blades and to cut big logs into lumber.
+The saw is originally designed to have large blades and to cut big logs into lumber.

 2011_Dec_19_2_cutting_a_fork_gullet_DSC_0591.jpg

 But just because it is BIG doesn’t mean we have to use it like a BIG saw.
 The blade we have on it is only ¼” wide.
 It is called a “furniture blade” because it is thicker than normal blades of that width.
 We need the extra strength for a couple of reasons.
 One is that the tension on this band saw is probably greater than on a smaller saw with the same blade.
-The other is that Rod does a lot of small, curved cuts, like in the gullets, when turning the wood that sharply puts a lot of stress on the blade.
+The other is that Rod does a lot of small, curved cuts, like in the gullets, when turning the wood so sharply puts a lot of stress on the blade.

 2011_Dec_19_3_DSC_0606.jpg